-This week, the U.S. Equal Employment Opportunity Commission filed its first ever lawsuits against private employers for unlawful sexual orientation discrimination in employment.
-Although long-anticipated, the lawsuits are part of a major effort by the EEOC to break new ground in the world of employment discrimination, specifically with respect to LGBTQ rights in the workplace.
+In March 2016, the U.S. Equal Employment Opportunity Commission filed its first ever Title VII sex discrimination lawsuits against private employers based on sexual orientation.
+The long-anticipated lawsuits were part of a major effort by the EEOC to break new ground regarding sexual orientation discrimination in the workplace.

 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of “race, color, religion, sex, or national origin.”
 42 U.S.C. § 2000e-2.
 One does not have to be an especially careful reader to notice that “sexual orientation” is not explicitly listed as one of those protected categories.
 For many years, however, LGBTQ employees tried unsuccessfully to bring sexual orientation discrimination claims using Title VII’s ban on “sex” discrimination.
 Federal courts traditionally rejected these cases.